Suspected Chinese spy balloon was 200ft tall - US defence official

 - Published

-A suspected Chinese surveillance balloon shot down off the US coast was about 200 ft (60m) tall and carrying an airliner-sized load, US officials say.
+A suspected Chinese surveillance balloon shot down off the US coast was about 200 ft (60m) tall and carrying an airliner-sized load, officials say.

-At a briefing on Monday, a defence official said the size and make-up of the object informed the decision not to shoot it down while it was over land.
+At a briefing on Monday, a US defence official said the size and make-up of the object informed the decision not to shoot it down while it was over land.

 "Picture large debris weighing hundreds if not thousands of pounds falling out of the sky," Gen Glen VanHerck said.